-2.06 ALARM INDICATING DEVICES
+2.05 ALARM INDICATING DEVICES

-- A. Horns shall be of sufficient number so that an alarm shall be clearly audible to all occupants of the building and/or fire area, as required by these specifications.
+A. Speakers shall be of sufficient number so that an alarm shall be clearly audible to all occupants of the building and/or fire area, as required by these specifications.
 Wall mounted devices shall be mounted in such a way that the lens is not less than 80" and not greater than 96" above the finished floor.
-Locations where ceilings prevent the installation at 96" centerline, the centerline of the unit shall be 6" below the ceiling. - B. Audible alarm signals shall produce a sound level at least 15 dBA above the average ambient sound level or 5 dBA above the maximum sound level having a duration of a least 60 seconds (whichever is greater) measured 5 feet above the floor in each occupied area.
-The average ambient sound level is the root mean square, a weighted sound pressure measured over a 24-hour period.
-Low frequency alarms, 520Hz, to be installed in sleeping areas per OSSC.
-Low frequency alarms shall be used in bedrooms as directed by code. - C. Strobes shall be installed as shown on the drawings in accordance with the requirements of the UL 1971 standard and NFPA 72.
+Locations where ceilings prevent the installation at 96" centerline, the centerline of the unit shall be 6" below the ceiling.

+- B. Audible alarm signals shall produce a sound level at least 15 dBA above the average ambient sound level or 5 dBA above the maximum sound level having a duration of a least 60 seconds (whichever is greater) measured 5 feet above the floor in each occupied area.
+The average ambient sound level is the root mean square, a weighted sound pressure measured over a 24-hour period. - C. Strobes shall be installed as shown on the drawings in accordance with the requirements of the UL 1971 standard and NFPA 72.
 Where multiple visual notification appliances can be seen from any location, circuitry shall be incorporated for the synchronization of flash rate. - 1.
 Strobes shall produce a flash rate of one (1) flash per second minimum over the listed input voltage (20VDC 31VDC) range. - 2.
-Strobes shall incorporate a Xenon flashtube enclosed in a rugged Lexan lens or equivalent with solid-state circuitry.

-- 3. Strobe intensity shall be rated per UL 1971 for 15/75, 30/75, 60/75, 75 or 110 Candela.
+Strobes shall incorporate a Xenon flashtube enclosed in a rugged Lexan lens or equivalent with solid-state circuitry. - 3.
+Strobe intensity shall be rated per UL 1971 for 15/75, 30/75, 60/75, 75 or 110 Candela.
 Dual listing strobes of 15/75 intensity for UL 1971/near-axis requirements shall be used where acceptable. - 4.
 Strobes shall be available for semi-flush or surface mounting and in conjunction with audible appliances as required. - D. Provide manufacturer's standard wireguard where so indicated on the Drawings.

-2.07 CONDUIT AND WIRE
+2.06 CONDUIT AND WIRE